xbeat/AI-3DSoccer/README.md

 ## Credits

 This game was developed by [@xbeat](https://github.com/xbeat).<br>
-Three.js mrdoob<br>
+Using Three.js by mrdoob<br>
-Programming Game AI by Example Mat Buckland<br>
+AI part from "Programming Game AI by Example" by Mat Buckland<br>

 ## License